Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Results

 Corollary \ref{cor:ucc} allows us to make general statements about the trainability of UCC ansatz.
 We present the details for the standard UCC ansatz with single and double excitations from occupied to virtual orbitals \cite{cao2019quantum,mcardle2020quantum} (see Methods for more details).
 Let $M_o$ denote the total number of spin orbitals.
 Then at least $n=M_o$ qubits are required to simulate such a system and the number of variational parameters grows as $\Omega(n^2 M_e^2)$ \cite{romero2018strategies,o2019generalized}.
 To implement the UCC ansatz on a quantum computer, the excitation operators are first mapped to Pauli operators using Jordan-Wigner or Bravyi-Kitaev mappings \cite{ortiz2001quantum,bravyi2002fermionic}.
 Then, using first-order Trotterization and employing SWAP networks \cite{o2019generalized}, the UCC ansatz can be implemented in $\Omega(n^2 M_e)$ depth, while assuming 1-D connectivity of qubits \cite{o2019generalized}.
 Hence for the UCC ansatz, approximated by single- and double-excitation operators, the upper bound in Eq.~\eqref{eq:ucc-cor} (asymptotically) vanishes exponentially in $n$.

 To target strongly correlated states for molecular Hamiltonians, one can employ a UCC ansatz that includes additional, generalized excitations \cite{nooijen2000can,wecker2015progress}.
 A $\Omega(n^3)$ depth circuit is required to implement the first-order Trotterized form of this ansatz \cite{o2019generalized}.
 Hence NIBPs become more prominent for generalized UCC ansatzes.
 Finally, we remark that a sparse version of the UCC ansatz can be implemented in $\Omega(n)$ depth \cite{o2019generalized}.
-NIBPs can occur for such ansatzes due to the requirement of higher-order Trotterization to obtain results within or close to chemical accuracy and for sufficiently high noise values.
+NIBPs still would occur for such ansatzes.